HOME | ARTISTS | UPCOMING EXHIBITIONS | RECENT EXHIBITIONS | GALLERY INFO | CONTACT

 Kathleen Waterloo creates encaustic paintings (encaustic: the ancient technique utilizing pigment mixed with molten beeswax) which are color-based architectural fantasies.
 Responding intuitively to her passions for and intellectual interest in the design of man-made human environments, Waterloo creates color formed space that blurs the line between 2 dimensional and 3 dimensional perception.

-Solo Exhibition "Road Games"
+Solo Exhibition "Field Studies"

 Addington Gallery, Chicago, IL